 A telephoto lens will compress the perspective making objects appear closer together and making large objects seem even more dominant.
 It's rather difficult to convey the true scale of a desert if you don't have a point of reference in the picture.
 This means dunes could be massive or just mere ripples in the sand.
 To avoid this, consider including in the frame a recognizable object or subject like a tree, an animal or a walking person in the far distance.
 This will allow the viewer of your picture to gauge the scale of what he's looking at.
 Even clouds or tiny trails in the sand can provide a foreground to a shot and a point of interest and scale.

 Dust and dirt are a major issue in desert photography.
 Always avoid changing lenses as much as you can to minimize the chance to prevent sand getting blown into your camera or dust getting on the sensor.
-Better to shoot with a zoom lens (like a 24-120mm for example) that gives you more choice of focal lengths without changing lenses.
-To avoid scratching lenses, always have a protector (or UV) filter mounted on the lens (remember to remove it if you want to mount a polarizing filter).
+Better to shoot with a zoom lens (like a 24-120mm for example).
+This kind of zoom gives you more choice of focal lengths without changing lenses.
+To avoid scratching lenses, always have a protector (or UV) filter mounted on the lens.
+Remember to remove it if you want to mount a polarizing filter.
 Blow large bits of dust off with a blower brush, before wiping with a lens cloth to avoid scratching.
 It is worth using a blower to remove dust from the camera before putting it away in a camera bag.